Wilson Mar bio photo

 LinkedIn

-The rules shown in samples using Keywords, arguments, Exception Handling, OS commands, Strings, Lists, Sets, Tuples, Files, Timers
+How to code Python as if it matters, as shown in my samples github: how best to use Keywords, arguments, Exception Handling, OS commands, Strings, Lists, Sets, Tuples, Files, Timers

 US (English) Norsk (Norwegian) Español (Spanish) Français (French) Deutsch (German) Italiano Português Estonian اَلْعَرَبِيَّةُ (Egypt Arabic) Napali 中文 (简体) Chinese (Simplified) 日本語 Japanese 한국어 Korean